 Part-time practitioners may structure their CPD to suit their work context, for example if you have a low caseload, in peer consultation you may spend less time on case discussion and more time on other aspects of your practice and professional development.

 Yes, it is acceptable to keep your CPD portfolio in electronic format.
 If you are selected for audit you will either need to provide the portfolio in an accessible electronic format or provide a printed version.

 You will be required to submit your CPD portfolio to AHPRA within 28 days of the date of the notice.

-No, you must still retain your CPD portfolio for the time frame specified in the CPD standard - from 1 December 2015 this is five years.
+No, you must retain your CPD portfolio for the time frame specified in the CPD standard - five years.

 Your peer consultation log should be signed by your peer/colleague/supervisor where possible.
 If you have not been able to have your log signed, you will need to provide records that show that the peer consultation occurred, such as your peer consultation log where you recorded the details of the peer consultation, together with written reflection in your peer consultation journal.
 If you have other evidence such as receipts for professional supervision or letters from your peers that confirm the consultation occurred, please include them in your portfolio as well.